KIDS and TEENAGERS

 - eyes – regular eye checks are very important as undiagnosed problems could cause, for example, frequent headaches

-The above can lead to symptoms such as neck and back pain, headaches, postural strains, an inability to relax, joint pains and muscle spasms.
+The above can lead to symptoms such as neck and back pain, headaches, postural strains, an inability to relax, joint pains and muscle spasms, whether acute or chronic.

 Osteopathic techniques are suitable for children at all stages of development.
 We can assess your child to see what might help.
 Osteopaths can also give advice on, for example, posture and sometimes a child will listen to the advice when it is not given by ‘nagging’ Mum, Dad or Teacher.